gracelang/language/website/GraceModules/io.md

 newer (path1:String, path2:String) -> Boolean
     // returns true iff the file at path1 is newer than the file at path2

-realpath (path:String) -> String     // returns absolute path
+realpath (path:String) -> String     // returns the absolute path

 listdir (dirPath:String) -> Sequence⟦String⟧
     // returns the names of the files in the directory at `dirPath`